NEU-SNS/intl-iot/model/model-details.md

 Output:
 The script will generate three files for each device.
 One file contains the model, which can be used to predict device activity.
 A second file contains a list of experiment types.
 These two files are used in the next step of the pipeline.
 A third file contains the training accuracy scores for each device.
 If a device already has these three files in the output directory, they will not be regenerated.
 However, if one or more of those files are missing, they will be regenerated.

-### predict.sh
+### predict.py
-Usage: ./predict.sh device_name pcap_path result_path model_dir
+Usage: python3 predict.py device_name pcap_path result_file model_dir use_intermediate

-This script predicts the amount of device activity that can be inferred based on the network traffic of that device.
+The script uses a model to predict the amount of device activity that can be inferred from a pcap file.

 Input:
   device_name: The name of the device that the pcap file contains network traffic of.
   pcap_path: Path to the network activity in a pcap file.
   result_path: Path to a CSV file to write results.
-  model_dir: The directory containing the model of the device that the pcap file samples.

-Output:
-The script checks that the input files and directories are valid.
-The script will then decode the input pcap file and store the data in a file called \tmp\{md5}.txt.
-If this file exists, a new file will not be generated.
-The script then calls predict.py to predict the amount of device activity that can be inferred given this decoded file.

-### predict.py
-Usage: python3 predict.py device_name intermediate_file result_file model_dir use_intermediate

-The script uses a model to predict amount of device activity that can be inferred from a decoded pcap file.
-In the content analysis pipeline, this script is called by predict.sh, not by the user.

-Input:
-  device_name: The name of the device that the pcap file contains network traffic of.
-  intermediate_path: Path to the decoded, human-readable pcap file.
-  result_path: Path to a CSV file to write results.
   model_dir: The path to the directory containing the model of the device that the decoded pcap file samples.

 Output:
-The script outputs a CSV file containing the predictions made by the model.
+The script decodes the input pcap file and stores the decoded data in a user-intermediates/ directory.
+If a file containing the decoded data already exists, the file will not be regenerated.
+The script then outputs a CSV file containing the predictions made by the model and the decoded data.
 If the output file already exists, the script will overwrite the file.

 ## Non-scripts